Paula9292/DietFood---demo/README.md

 To be able to use the project, please download git clone.

-If you want run this app by your code editor please start grom index.htlm.
+If you want run this app by your code editor please start from index.htlm.

 Good Luck!